steveseguin/measure_frequency_response/README.md

 # Measure Frequency Response
 Used for creating a frequency response graph of a microphone, or the relative response between two mics.
-Supports calibration files.
+Supports calibration files, such as those supplied by Dayton Audio (EMM-6, UMM-6, iMM-6 for example)

 This is a Google Colab document, so it's essentially Python in the cloud for free.